 For more information on how to implement the accommodation of a deadline extension, please navigate to our Deadline Extension page.

-This accommodation is an alteration to the physical learning environment.
-This accommodation request will contain specific information.
+This accommodation is an alteration to the physical learning environment, and will contain specific information.

 Note takers in class

 A student who is currently enrolled in the class will provide copies of their notes to the student.
 When possible, faculty should recommend student for this position based on positive review of academic records and attendance.
 If necessary, a faculty member may make an announcement to the course to recruit a note taker.
 The faculty member should not reveal the identity of the student or students eligible for a note taker.